stajs/Stajs.BalloonicornHunter/README.md

 ### Valve Master Servers

 Query the master servers and get a bunch of game servers back.

-* Restrict results by region and filters (e.g. game, map, etc).
+Restrict results by region and filters (e.g. game, map, etc).

+##### Note

-* Multi-packet responses are not supported.
+Multi-packet responses are not supported.

 ### Game Servers

-Query a game server.

 #### Info
+Get information about a server, including:

+* Name
+* Game
+* Map
+* Number of players
+* Maximum number of players
+* Number of bots
+* Password protected
+* VAC protected

+##### Note

-* Mostly complete responses, but some details (e.g. extra data) are ignored for now.
-* Multi-packet responses are not supported.
+Mostly complete responses, but some details (e.g. extra data) are ignored for now.
+Multi-packet responses are not supported.

-### Challenge
+#### Challenge

 Get a token from a game server (needed for further queries).

-### Players
+#### Players

 Get a list of players on a server, including: